acon96/home-llm/README.md

 <|im_start|>user if mary is 7 years old, and I am 3 years older than her. how old am I?<|im_end|>
 <|im_start|>assistant If Mary is 7 years old, then you are 10 years old (7+3=10).<|im_end|><|endoftext|>
 ```

+### Synthetic Dataset
+The synthetic dataset is aimed at covering basic day to day operations in home assistant such as turning devices on and off.
+The supported entity types are: light, fan, cover, lock, media_player

 ### Training
 The model was trained as a LoRA on an RTX 3090 (24GB) using the following settings for the custom training script.
 The embedding weights were "saved" and trained normally along with the rank matricies in order to train the newly added tokens to the embeddings.
 The full model is merged together at the end.